raghavagps/cytolncpred/README.md

 **Output File:** Program will save the results in the CSV format, in case user does not provide output file name, it will be stored in "outfile.csv".

-**Threshold:** User should provide threshold between 0 and 1, by default its 0.16.
+**Threshold:** User should provide threshold between 0 and 1, by default its 0.5.

-**Window length**: User can choose any pattern length between 9 and 20 in long sequences.
-This option is available for only scanning module.
+**Working Directory:** Directory where intermediate files as well as final results will be saved

-**Display type:** This option allow users to fetch either only HLA-DRB1-04:01 binding peptides by choosing option 1 or prediction against all peptides by choosing option 2.
+**Display type:** This option allow users to fetch either only lncRNA localizing to Cytoplasm by choosing option 1 or only lncRNA localizing to Nucleus by choosing option 2  or prediction for all lncRNAs by choosing option 2.

 CytoLNCpred Package Files
 =======================